jonvw28/kew_grasses/Documents/indices.md

 ### *Jonathan Williams*
 ### *2016*

+In order to edit the index references in the piepline, the user should first open the file `./Options_Files/indices.R`

+### Essential Indices

 Below are the essential indices required in all models and filters

 | Input Variable 	| Default 	| Explanation				|